The question of rudeness does not arise in the act of putting up a fence. It is the way you do it that may make your decision a rude one.

 Observe HOA rules

 They can be more restrictive than the zonal since they govern the height, style, and even maintenance of the fence.
-They may even have a requirement of all fences to match, leaving you with little room for tailoring it to your preferences.
+They may even have a requirement for all fences to match, leaving you with little room for tailoring it to your preferences.

 If you do not follow these rules, you will have the whole neighborhood up in arms, and you may have unending disputes.